Otronicon is intended to not only entertain guests, but to showcase career opportunities right in our own backyard.

 Students seeking out the best path for their future or adults seeking a career change will find Otronicon to be the place to come for more information and direction on careers in interactive technology.

-Workshops, Forums, even Career Bytes – short descriptions about career opportunities found throughout the event – all serve the same purpose, to shed light in one of Central Florida’s most productive industries.
+Workshops, Panels, even Career Bytes all serve the same purpose, to shed light in one of Central Florida’s most productive industries.

-So, have fun at Otronicon… play Rock Band, ride a flight simulator, even test a robot.
+So, have fun at Otronicon… play some videogames, ride a flight simulator, even test a robot.
 But know that behind all the fun is an exciting, energizing career path that’s yours for the taking and know that Otronicon can be that first step in an amazing journey!

 Here's a look at some of the career opportunities available at Otronicon: